rigelrozanski/dotfiles/README.md

 ### Installation

+run initDB.sh
+OR
-replace your .vimrc file in the home directory (ubuntu)
+replace your .vimrc file in the home directory (ubuntu) with the repository file 'vimrc'

 ### What's Included